ryoon/netbsd-ddwg/netbsd-ddwg.md

 cd*       at scsibus? target? lun?
 ```

-We quickly realize that the organization of the device drivers can be represented in a treelike structure as in figure 1.
-Attached to the imaginary root
+We quickly realize that the organization of the device drivers can be represented in a *treelike structure* as in figure 1.
+Attached to the imaginary `root`
-(which appears "out of nowhere") we find the first child, the abstract mainbus.
+(which appears "out of nowhere") we find the first child, the abstract `mainbus`.
-This mainbus is parent to the children ibus, sbi and vsbus.
+This `mainbus` is parent to the children `ibus`, `sbi` and `vsbus`.
 These children in
-turn are parent to uba, le, asc, ...
-These relationships represent the above mentioned cfdata table found in the file ioconf.c.
+turn are parent to `uba`, `le`, `asc`, ...
+These relationships represent the above mentioned `cfdata` table found in the file `ioconf.c`.
 The programmer does not need
-to know or care about this table, as it is automagically created by config(8) .
+to know or care about this table, as it is automagically created by `config(8)`.

-It is important to realize that each device (node) has a parent (except for root,
+It is important to realize that each device (node) has a parent (except for `root`,
 due to the old chicken-or-the-egg problem).
 A node that has children, is a Bus or
 a controller.
 The actual devices are the leaves of the tree.
 Each leaf and each node
 represent a device driver.
 That of course means, that there must be drivers for the